ethanhkim/ont-covid19-dashboard/README.md

 Thanks for checking this out!

 -- Update: Feb.
-19 --
+20 --
-Vaccination data hasn't been added yet, but is on the docket!
+Vaccination data has been added.